cbib/FANCy/README.md

 * none

-Any other argument passed other than "tss", "uqs" or "eds" results in no sequencing depth normalization.
+Any other argument passed other than "tss", "uqs" or "esd" results in no sequencing depth normalization.